A. Alcohol Use for Campus Events Policy

 - Public restrooms, lobbies, reception areas, hallways and other common use areas in public buildings, apartment buildings and condominium buildings;

-- Within 15 feet of the entrance to enclosed public places; and
+- Within 25 feet of the entrance to enclosed public buildings or places; and

 - Recreational areas including enclosed sports arenas, stadiums, swimming pools, ice and roller rinks, arcades and bowling alleys.

 Further, Illinois Tech requires students, faculty members, employees and guests wishing to smoke to do so at least 25 feet away from the entrances, windows and air intakes to any building.